+The law in case of appointment obtained fraudulently is well settled.
 Fraudulently obtained order of appointment or approval can be recalled by the authority concerned.
-In such cases, merely because the employee continued in service for a number of years, on the basis of fraudulently obtained order, cannot get any equity in his favour or any estoppels against the employer/authority.
+In such cases merely because the employee continued in service for a number of years, on the basis of fraudulently obtained order, cannot get any equity in his favour or any estoppel against the employer/authority.
 When appointment or approval has been obtained by a person on the basis of forged documents, it would amount to misrepresentation and fraud on the employer.
-It would create no equity in his favour or any estoppel against the employer to cancel such appointment or approval since “Fraud and justice never dwell together.”
-Committee of Management v.
-State of U.P., (2018) 1 UPLBEC 610.
+It would create no equity in his favour or any estoppel against the employer to cancel such appointment or approval since “Fraud and Justice never dwell together.”
+Smt.
+Usha Singh v.
+State of U.P., 2018 (4) AWC 3680.

 In B.T.
 Krishnamurthy v.
 Sri Basaveswara Education Society, 2013 (137) FLR 689 it was held as under:

 “The Tribunal completely misdirected itself in passing such an order of regularization and reinstatement in a case where the Respondent allegedly worked in the College as a part-time Lecturer without any appointment letter and without any selection process.
 Since the society never issued any letter of appointment, a letter of termination was also not served upon the Respondent.

 In the absence of any appointment letter issued in favour of the Respondent as he was temporary/part time lecturer in the college, there cannot be any legitimate expectation for his continuing in the service.”
 Zila Basic Shiksha Adhikari v.
 Seeta Ram, 2018 (159) FLR 952.